networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/quickstart.md

 aliases: []
 toc: false
 draft: false
+toc: true
 ---
+You will need the following dependencies before starting this tutorial:

+- Java JDK 8 (I prefer OpenJDK but Oracle JDK will do)
+- Maven
+- Git
+- Docker

 This quick start tutorial is designed for anyone beginning to utilize Light-4j and wants to gain a general understanding of how to setup a microservice chain application utilizing four APIs.
 This example found in *[light-example-4j/rest/swagger/ms_chain](https://github.com/networknt/light-example-4j)* shows four APIs being utilized as such:
 ```
 API A -> API B, API B -> API C, API C -> API D
 ```
-## Environment
+## Setting up the Environment
+For the purpose of this guide we will be using IntelliJ's Java IDE.

-After cloning the above git repository, the *ms_chain* directory must be opened and in order to correctly run Maven, we must execute our *pom.xml* file.
+After cloning the above git repository, the *ms_chain* directory must be opened and in order to correctly run Maven, we must go into the directory containing the **pom.xml** file *(/rest/swagger/api_a/httpschain)* and option click>*"Add as Maven Project"*.
+This will create a **classpath of module** which should be selected in IntelliJ's *"Edit Configurations"*.

->If utilizing a Java IDE, edit classpath once pom.xml is executed.

 Once we have our environment set up, we can begin to test it and see if API A will call the other three APIs.